NorthCountryEngineer/Chore_Manager/README.md

 ### Prerequisites

-Make sure you have Node.js and Yarn installed.
+Make sure you have Node.js and NPM installed.
 If not, you can install them by following the instructions above.

 ### Installation